Aldous Huxley: Psychedelic drug use and mystical experiences

-In early 1953, Huxley had his first experience with the psychedelic drug mescaline.
-Huxley had initiated a correspondence with Doctor Humphry Osmond, a British psychiatrist then employed in a Canadian institution, and eventually asked him to supply a dose of mescaline; Osmond obliged and supervised Huxley's session in southern California.
+In early 1953 Huxley had his first experience with the psychedelic drug mescaline.
+Huxley had initiated a correspondence with Humphry Osmond, a British psychiatrist then employed in a Canadian institution, and eventually asked him to supply a dose of mescaline; Osmond obliged and supervised Huxley's session in southern California.
 After the publication of The Doors of Perception, in which he recounted this experience, Huxley and Swami Prabhavananda disagreed about the meaning and importance of the psychedelic drug experience, which may have caused the relationship to cool, but Huxley continued to write articles for the society's journal, lecture at the temple, and attend social functions.
 Huxley later had an experience on mescaline that he considered more profound than those detailed in The Doors of Perception.

 Huxley wrote that "The mystical experience is doubly valuable; it is valuable because it gives the experiencer a better understanding of himself and the world and because it may help him to lead a less self-centered and more creative life."

-Having tried LSD in the 1950s, he became an advisor to Timothy Leary and Richard Alpert in their early-1960s research work with psychedelic drugs at Harvard.
-Personality differences led Huxley to distance himself from Leary, when Huxley grew concerned that Leary had become too keen on promoting the drugs rather indiscriminately, even playing the rebel with a fondness for publicity.
+Having tried LSD in the 1950s, he became an advisor to Timothy Leary and Richard Alpert in their early-1960s research work with psychedelic drugs at Harvard University.
+Personality differences led Huxley to distance himself from Leary, when Huxley grew concerned that Leary had become too keen on indiscriminately promoting the drugs.

 Eyesight

 Differing accounts exist about the details of the quality of Huxley's eyesight at specific points in his life.
-Circa 1939, Huxley encountered the Bates method, in which he was instructed by Margaret Darst Corbett.
-In 1940, Huxley relocated from Hollywood to a 40 acre ranchito in the high desert hamlet of Llano, California, in northern Los Angeles County.
+Circa 1939 Huxley encountered the Bates method, in which he was instructed by Margaret Darst Corbett.
+In 1940 Huxley relocated from Hollywood to a 40 acre ranchito in the high desert hamlet of Llano, California, in northern Los Angeles County.
 Huxley then said that his sight improved dramatically with the Bates method and the extreme and pure natural lighting of the southwestern American desert.
 He reported that, for the first time in more than 25 years, he was able to read without glasses and without strain.
 He even tried driving a car along the dirt road beside the ranch.
-He wrote a book about his experiences with the Bates method, The Art of Seeing, which was published in 1942 (U.S.), 1943 (UK).
-The book contained some generally disputed theories, and its publication created a growing degree of popular controversy about Huxley's eyesight.
+He wrote a book about his experiences with the Bates method, The Art of Seeing, which was published in the US in 1942 and in Britain in 1943.
+The book contained some generally disputed theories, and after its publication there was a growing popular controversy about Huxley's eyesight.